 Spotted lanternflies will lay their eggs anywhere where there are trees.
 Think parks, backyards, woods.

 The bugs plant their offspring on flat surfaces — and not just tree bark.
 To find all the eggs, you should search tree trunks, branches, rocks and any equipment or furniture that you keep outdoors.

 The presence of these useless garbage pests will be higher in some Pennsylvania counties than others.

-Last year, the state’s Department of Agriculture put 26 counties on “quarantine” — sorry, I know that’s triggering — meaning you should inspect your items for lanternflies or their eggs before you move them into another county.
+Last year, the state’s Department of Agriculture put 26 counties on “quarantine” — sorry, we know that’s triggering — meaning you should inspect your items for lanternflies or their eggs before you move them into another county.

-We’re basically surrounded by high-risk areas — Philadelphia, Bucks, Montco and Delco are all quarantined counties.
+We’re basically surrounded by high-risk areas: Philadelphia, Bucks, Montco and Delco are all quarantined counties.